Brita vs. PUR — is your glass half empty or half full?

 The activated carbon reduces chlorine (taste and odor) and mercury, which improves the taste and odor of the water.
 The Ion-Exchange Resin captures copper, cadmium, and zinc in the water.

 The Standard filter can be replaced fairly inexpensive when purchased in bulk, like this set of six Brita filters.
 Alternatively you’ll pay a bit more when you buy single Brita filter replacements.
 Both filters are BPA (bisphenol A) free, but there are considerable differences in the contaminants that each filter purifies.

 The LongLast filter does last longer, but it’s also significantly more expensive.

 If you don’t really care about using Brita filters for your Brita pitcher, AmazonBasics offers generic filters for even less.

-As the name sounds, the Lead Reduction pitcher filter filters out most everything the Basic filter does and also filters out lead.
+As the name sounds, the Lead Reduction filter removes most everything the Basic filter does and also filters out lead.
 The Lead Reduction filter cannot filter out the herbicide Linuron, select industrial pollutants, and pharmaceuticals.

 Brita vs. PUR Filter Comparision